vesavvo/Python_Ohjelmistoteema/English/13_Setting_Up_a_Backend_Service_With_an_Interface.md

 Now the program produces a JSON response which is easy to process for example by running a JavaScript code on a browser:

 ![JSON response in a browser window](img/flask_json.png)

-The JSON presentation in the example is built based on the Python object structure and using the `json.dumps` method.
-The quite cryptic-looking method call transforms the object structure into a JSON structure.
-The statement utilizes an anonymous labmda function which is not discussed here.

 The simple backend service presented here can be used to build a more versatile backend service with the required amount of endpoints.